LearnFromMe is a teacher looking to pass along words of wisdom to other teachers and people.

 Greet the students at the door or at the front of the classroom.
 Nothing says confidence more to students than a teacher who stands at the door to say ‘hello’ and reminds them to prepare for class.
 A simple, “Welcome!
 Please enter quietly and take your seats.
 We’ll begin at the bell” works wonders.
 You give them the expectations you want them to follow in a friendly manner.
 If you’re at the door, be sure to glance into the classroom now and again to make sure they are following directions.
 If they are not, remind them in a stern and steady voice what they should be doing.

 Start the class right away.
 Avoid question/answer time.
 Students can be savvy little creatures.
-They know if they get you off topic, they won’t have to do as much work.
+They know if they get you off-topic, they won’t have to do as much work.
 As soon as it’s time to start, take attendance.
 Go right into the lesson plan or activity, telling them what is going to happen (transitioning).
 If the students start asking random questions (this is most likely going to come from older kids), tell them you’ll gladly answer any questions after class.
 The likelihood of them returning at the end of class to ask those questions?
 Zero to none, almost 100% of the time.

 Try to follow the lesson as closely as possible and stick to the daily schedule.
-Hopefully the teacher has left easy to read and follow lesson plans that include the expected outcomes, opening activities, lesson activities and closure activities.
+Hopefully, the teacher has left easy-to-read and follow lesson plans that include the expected outcomes, opening activities, lesson activities and closure activities.
 Stick to them as closely as possible.
 Not sure about a daily/opening activity?
 Don’t be afraid to ask the kids.
 There will be someone in the class who will want to help.
 Say something like: “Who wants to demonstrate to the class the correct procedure for _______?”
 This way, you’re not outright admitting you have no clue what’s going on.
 Chances are there will be plenty of eager helpers ready to save the day.

 The idea is to keep the flow of instruction from one day to another.
 Students thrive on a consistent schedule.
-If they can stay on that schedule with you, the teacher will certainly be grateful the next day when he/she can easily transition into the next lesson without having to reteach everything.
+If they can stay on that schedule with you, the teacher will certainly be grateful the next day when they can easily transition into the next lesson without having to reteach everything.

 Substitute Teaching Ideas